The deluge

 November 13, 2023

 Despite many skeptics’ willful unbelief, the account in Genesis of the global flood was a true historical event that changed the earth entirely.
-This writing will explain in detail what happened leading up to the judgment by water and help you understand the consequences of unrepentant sin.
+What lessons can we obtain from this event for our fallen world today?

 The days of Noah

-After the fall, the wickedness and sins of mankind were increasing in each new generation.
+After the fall, the iniquity and sins of mankind were increasing in each new generation.
 Many heathens used the abundance of precious metals to create idols, jewelry, and pagan temples.
-They were too busy glorifying themselves and the creation that the Creator was quickly forgotten.
+They were too busy glorifying themselves and the creation that the Creator became a distant memory.
 They slayed the animals on the earth for their consumption when it was never permitted (Isaiah 66:15-17).
 There was also violence in various places (Genesis 6:11).
 God saw that the thoughts of mankind were only evil and wicked continually (Genesis 6:5).
-The sins of the people in the days of Noah were so great and so common that God’s everlasting law of the Ten Commandments was no longer meaningful to them.
-Many who professed to be God’s people concluded that they no longer needed to keep the commandments and that God could be honored in any manner that was acceptable in their own eyes (Matthew 7:21-23).
-God then proclaimed the judgment hour, which would be 120 years before the flood (Genesis 6:3).
+The sins of the people in the days of Noah were so great and conventional that God’s moral law was no longer authoritative to them.
+Many who professed to be God’s people concluded that they no longer needed to keep the commandments and that God could be honored in any manner that was acceptable in their own minds (Matthew 7:21-23).
+God then proclaimed the judgment hour, which would begin 120 years before the flood (Genesis 6:3).

 The Ark

 Noah was a man who was perfect in his days (Genesis 6:9).
 Noah saw grace in God and desired to do His will (Genesis 6:8).
-After the announcement of the 120-year judgment hour, God commanded Noah to construct a boat that was 300x50x30 cubits in size (Genesis 6:15).
+After the announcement of the 120-year judgment hour, God commanded Noah to construct the Ark that was 300x50x30 cubits in size (Genesis 6:15).
 God was the designer, and Noah built it.
 The wicked watched Noah as he and others constructed the Ark.
 Noah was mocked and scoffed at throughout the construction (2 Peter 3:3-6).
 Despite the persecution, Noah endured and continued to preach the coming destruction of the earth until the end of the judgment hour period (Matthew 24:13).
-Once the construction finished, the animals were directed into the Ark by God (Genesis 7:14-15).
+Once the construction finished, the beasts of the earth were directed into the Ark by God (Genesis 7:14-15).
 The wicked watched as every beast of the earth went into the Ark, the unclean in pairs and the clean in sevens (Genesis 7:2-3).

 Noah then gave his final plead to enter the door for mercy, begging the lost to board the Ark and enter God's covenant (Genesis 6:17-18).
 The wicked laughed and continued to ridicule Noah.
 They were too proud to change their minds and let go of their sins that they blinded themselves from the truth of the judgment soon to come (2 Thessalonians 2:8-12).
-God then commanded Noah, his wife, his sons, and his sons’ wives to board the Ark (Genesis 7:7), totaling only eight people who would be saved from judgment.
-Noah built the door of the Ark so large, knowing he couldn’t close it.
+God then commanded Noah, his wife, his sons, and his sons’ wives to board the Ark (Genesis 7:7), totaling only eight souls who would be saved from judgment.
+Noah built the door of the Ark so large, knowing he couldn’t close it on his own.
 Therefore, God shut Noah and his family in the Ark (Genesis 7:16).
-At this time, all decisions were final, and probation had closed for the world (Revelation 22:11).
+At this time, the saved were saved and the lost were lost, and probation had closed for the entire world (Revelation 22:11).

-The wicked continued in their lives as if nothing ever happened (Matthew 24:38-39), even though their case had closed firmly.
+The wicked continued in their lives as if nothing ever happened (Matthew 24:38-39), even though their case had been decided firmly.
 Noah waited faithfully for seven days before water began to fall from the sky (Genesis 7:10).

 The judgment by water

 The land broke apart as geysers of water blasted out of the ground (Genesis 7:11).
 It rained at an uncontrollable and unimaginable rate.
-The wicked and the animals remaining on the earth would go to high points and on the top of hills as the waters continued to rise.
-Some attempted to break into the Ark to aboard to safety, but all efforts failed (Matthew 25:10-13).
+The wicked and the beasts of the earth remaining would go to high points and on the top of hills as the waters continued to rise.
+Some attempted to board the Ark to safety, but all efforts failed (Matthew 25:10-13).

 The rain would continue for 40 days until all living things on the earth perished (Genesis 7:12).
 After 150 days, the waters began to decrease (Genesis 8:3).
 After ten months, the tops of mountains could be seen (Genesis 8:5).
 Noah sent a dove out to find land.
 It returned with a plucked olive leaf in its mouth (Genesis 8:11).
 Fourteen months after the start of the flood, the land dried (Genesis 8:14), and everyone onboard went out of the Ark (Genesis 8:18-19).